Magnus Minniskiöld

-Magnus Minniskiöld (also spelled Minnisköld or Minnesköld, circa 1175—1208?) was a medieval Swedish magnate from the House of Bjelbo.
-For posterity, he is best known as the father of the renowned statesman Birger Jarl, and the ancestor of the later Swedish kings.
+Magnus Minniskiöld (also spelled Minnisköld or Minnesköld, circa 1175—1208?) was a medieval Swedish magnate from the House of Bjälbo.
+He is best known as the father of the renowned statesman Birger Jarl, and the ancestor of the later Swedish kings.
 He is sometimes believed to have perished in the Battle of Lena in 1208, though the evidence is not conclusive.

 Family

 His earliest known ancestor is thought to be Folke the Fat, a powerful Swedish leader of the early 12th century, who married Ingegerd Knudsdatter, daughter of Canute the Saint of Denmark and Adela of Flanders, a descendant of Charlemagne.
 Ingegerd and her sister Cecilia both went to Sweden after the death of Adela and married there, and Folke and his kin were therefore close to the ruling elite of the Kingdom of Denmark.